 This common garden practice is often called “birdscaping.”

 To get the most pleasure out of your birdscape, be selective about which plants you choose to develop a habitat that’s conducive to attracting and viewing birdlife.
 Increasing the bird population in your yard can be as easy as planting a single tree.
-Add a shrub or two, some perennials for color, and suddenly you have an inviting bird haven for the summer.
-A bench placed nearby, and some patience will reward your efforts.
+Add a shrub or two, and some perennials for color, and suddenly you have an inviting bird haven for the summer.
+Place a bench nearby, and with some patience, you will be rewarded.